-The intervertebral disc situated between the L5 and L4 vertebrae is extremely vulnerable to degenerative conditions associated with normal wear and tear as we age.
+The disc situated between the L5 and L4 vertebrae is extremely vulnerable to degenerative conditions associated with normal wear and tear as we age.
 The reason for this vulnerability is that the joint formed by the L5 and L4 vertebrae is involved in a wide range of stress-inducing bending, twisting and other movement.
-In addition, the lumbar region (lower back) bears most of the upper body’s weight.
-This combination of flexibility and weight-bearing places a great amount of stress on the L5 vertebra.
+This combination of flexibility and weight-related pressure places a great amount of stress on the L5 vertebra.

 Spinal conditions affecting the L5

 When the disc between the L4 and L5 vertebrae begins to wear down, it loses water content and elasticity.
 This can trigger the generation of bone spurs brought on as a result of degenerative disc disease or osteoarthritis, as well as a result of normal wear and tear.

 This wear and tear on the lumbar spine can begin to place too much stress on this disc, causing the disc wall to weaken and bulge into the spinal canal, where it can come into contact with a nerve root or the spinal cord itself.
 A bulging disc between the lumbar vertebrae may not cause back pain, but when it does, the symptoms can be debilitating and extremely disruptive.

 Treatment for L5 conditions

 The best course of treatment for your spine condition will depend on your physician’s diagnosis, but, generally, pain medication, physical therapy and other conservative methods are effective at managing the symptoms associated with L5 conditions.